Pyrdacor/Ambermoon/FileSpecs/Maps.md

 \* | Rest is not decoded yet

 The data for those events is described in a separate file [MapEventData](MapEventData.md).

+### Character movement

+After the map events there is the movement data of all character references.

+If the character has the flag "random movement" set, there are 2 bytes for the character.
+One for x and one for y.
+This is the start position on map entering.
+The monster will move randomly every 5 ingame minutes starting at that location.

+If the character has no random movement there are 288 positions (each 2 bytes).
+Each position is for a 5 minute ingame duration starting at 00:00.
+So there is a position for every timeslot of a day.
+This is also used for static characters.
+They will have 288 identical positions.

 ## Maps